mas-bandwidth/gafferongames/content/post/client_server_connection.md

 First person shooters send **time critical data**.

 This data includes player inputs sent from client to server, and the state of the world sent from the server to clients.
-If this data arrives late, it is _useless_ and is thrown away.
+If this data arrives late, it is _utterly useless_ and is thrown away.
 The client has no use for the state of the world 1/4 of a second ago, just like the server has no use for player input from the past.

 So, why can't we use TCP for time critical data?
 The answer is that TCP delivers data reliably and in-order, and to do this on top of IP, which is unreliable and unordered, it holds more recent packets *(that we want)* hostage in a queue while older packets *(that we don't!)* are resent over the network.